CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 That should work and greet you with "Hello, world!"

 6\.
 After reboot, WSL2 can create some network problems for podman.
 No problem for Debian on bare metal.
+But the script is ok to restart the pod and start the sshd server.
+So use it in both cases.
 We can simulate the WSL2 reboot in `powershell in windows`:

 ```powershell
 Get-Service LxssManager | Restart-Service
 ```

-Before entering any podman command we need first to clean some temporary files, restart the pod and restart the SSh server.
+Before entering any podman command we need first to clean some temporary files, restart the pod and restart the SSH server.
-In `WSL2 terminal` restart the pod after reboot:
+In `host terminal` restart the pod after reboot:

 ```bash
 sh ~/rustprojects/docker_rust_development_install/rust_dev_pod_after_reboot.sh